Frequently Asked Questions:

 It is important to note that ROSI does not enrol students from the waiting lists into courses in real-time; instead, the enrolments are done in batches.
 This means that there is no need to check ROSI many times per day to see if you've been enrolled from a waiting list.

-Question 14: What happens if I'm not enrolled from the waiting list?
+Question 14: What appens if I'm not enrolled from the waiting list?

-Waiting lists will be closed as of the end of day on May 15 for F and Y section code courses; July 6 for S section code courses.
-Log on to ROSI on May 16 and July 7 if you were on a waiting list and list your courses.
+Waiting lists will be closed as of the end of day on May 14 for F and Y section code courses; July 2 for S section code courses.
+See Intensive course page for dates pertaining to H1F1 courses.
+Log on to ROSI on May 15 and July 3 if you were on a waiting list and list your courses.

 If the course still appears in the "WAIT" section, check back later in the day.
 If the course is NOT listed in the "APPROVED" section AND you no longer have courses in the "WAIT" section, you were not enrolled through the waiting list process.